Nanotechnology — Set 2

 Correct Answer: A. Smart material

-Smart materials at the nanoscale can self-heal, change shape, or adjust transparency automatically.
-Nanotechnology allows for the precise engineering of these responsive characteristics.
-They are used in aerospace, textiles, and building materials.
+• **Smart material** = Smart materials at the nanoscale can self-heal, change shape, or adjust transparency automatically. • **Key significance** — Nanotechnology allows for the precise engineering of these responsive characteristics. • 💡 Wrong-option analysis: B: Static material is a different concept; C: Inert material is a different concept; D: Opaque material is a different concept.

 Which color does a gold nanoparticle solution typically appear when the particles are very small?